-The BCCP "Geologic Hazard & Constraint Areas" map, and policies within the BCCP Geology and Natural Hazards elements make reference to the geologic hazards and constraints listed in Figure GE-1.
-The table provides guidance regarding the treatment of prevalent hazards or constraints for purposes of reviewing and approving development on properties with such characteristics.
-This table, however, should be used as a starting point in the identification of the hazards and constraints referenced, but not limited to them as additional hazards and constraints may be identified during a site-specific investigation.
-A property can be deemed to possess the listed geologic hazards or constraints based on the "Geologic Hazard & Constraint Areas" map data or based on a site assessment that indicates the mapped features to be inaccurate.
+The BCCP Geologic Hazards and Constraints Map, and policies within the BCCP Geology and Natural Hazards elements make reference to the geologic hazards and constraints listed in Figure GE-1.
+The table provides guidance regarding the treatment of hazards and constraints for purposes of reviewing and approving development on properties with such characteristics.
+A property can be deemed to possess the listed geologic hazards or constraints based on the Geologic Hazards Map data or based on a site assessment that indicates the mapped features to be inaccurate.